htunnicliff/next-api-middleware/README.md

 ## Introduction

+> ⚠️ **This library was written to support API routes that use the Next.js [Pages Router](https://nextjs.org/docs/pages).
+It has not been tested with the [App Router](https://nextjs.org/docs/app).**

 [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) are a ridiculously fun and simple way to add backend functionality to a React app.
 However, when it comes time to add middleware, there is no easy way to implement it.

-The official Next.js docs recommend writing functions [inside your API route handler](https://nextjs.org/docs/api-routes/api-middlewares) :thumbsdown:.
+The official Next.js docs recommend writing functions [inside your API route handler](https://nextjs.org/docs/api-routes/api-middlewares).
 This is a huge step backward compared to the clean APIs provided by Express.js or Koa.js.

-This library attempts to provide minimal, clean, composable middleware patterns that are both productive and pleasant to use. :tada:
+This library attempts to provide minimal, clean, composable middleware patterns that are both productive and pleasant to use.

 ## Table of Contents